PiPc2/freedombone/README.md

  - **Chat**: Encrypted IRC and XMPP services for one-to-one and many-to-many chat
  - **Nonmailbox**: Installs eveything except for the email server

-Unlike certain other self-hosting projects Freedombone has more emphasis on security and privacy.
-When installed on a Beaglebone Black it uses the built-in hardware random number generator as an entropy source and all communications with the box are encrypted by default using the recommendations from https://bettercrypto.org.
+Freedombone has an emphasis on security and privacy, and when installed on a Beaglebone Black it uses the built-in hardware random number generator as an entropy source.
+All communications with the box are encrypted by default using the recommendations from https://bettercrypto.org.
 The firewall is configured to only allow communications on the necessary ports and to drop all other packets, icmp is disabled by default, emails are stored in encrypted form using your public key and time synchronisation occurs via TLS only.
-Backups are also encrypted.
+Backups are also encrypted and can be local or remote.

 Freedombone is, and shall remain, 100% free software.
 Non-free repositories are removed automatically upon installation.